forestgrape/coronavirus/7_social/controlling.md

 > in work 22.8.

-> The recommended packages are subjective.
-While measures to reduce Covid transmissions can be statistically analysed, the weighting of the society costs is mostly subjective.
+> Overall the recommended packages is subjective.
+While measures to reduce Covid transmissions can be statistically analysed, the weighting of the society costs is subjective.

 ### Year Round Measures
 To prevent high rates of hospitalizations, some base measures can be adequate in risk regions.

 #### Base Year Round Measures
 * [Schools and Universities](#corona-conform-schooling): Regular ventilation and education on viruses and their transmission.
-* Regular [ventilation](#ventilation) of residential blocks and education of caretakers how to ventilate.
+* Education on ventilation: Regular [ventilation](#ventilation) of residential blocks and education of caretakers how to ventilate.

 #### Optional Year Round Measures
 * [Nightlife](#reduction-of-nightlife) e.g. an early closure at 2 AM.
-* Reducing Superspreading by capacity and/or CO2 limits for large scale settings: These include large stadium, large shopping malls.
+* Reducing Superspreading by capacity and/or CO2 limits for large scale settings: These include large stadiums and shopping malls.
-* Slowing down transmission associated with travelling, especially airplane travel: For intercontinental airplane travelling one Covid test one or two days ahead of travel and one Covid test one or two days after arrival.
+* Slowing down transmission associated with travelling, especially airplane travel: For airplane travelling one Covid test one or two days ahead of travel and one Covid test one or two days after arrival.
   * The tests should be done by everybody including those vaccinated else the spread of variants circumventing vaccination is promoted.
   * (Short-term) Business travelling is risky, no exception for tests.